-Responsible for: Who is responsible? seeking feedback from staff, students and their families Development of a child safety policy framework including child safe policy, child safety code of conduct, screening, supervision, training, and other human resources policies, procedures for responding to and reporting suspected child abuse, strategies to identify and reduce or remove risks of child abuse and strategies to promote child participation and empowerment.
-The Executive Management team Designated Child protection officer to support all staff and students with this policy International Student Coordinator Ensuring the Executive Management team and staff are appropriately screened and selected Business owner and Principal Coaching staff on risks and ensuring new and existing Executive Management team and staff are provided with regular professional development Principal, High school coordinator and the International Student Coordinator Complete all required professional development including in respect to cultural safety and comply with the College Child safe policies and code of conduct Executive Management team and all staff, visitors, volunteers and students Monitoring staff suitability for child connected work Principal, High school coordinator and the International Student Coordinator Ensuring the College implements the child empowerment strategies Principal, High school coordinator and the International Student Coordinator Promptly managing the school's response to an allegation or disclosure and ensuring that it is taken seriously.
-Primary: Principal Alternative: Other EMT members Encouraging students to speak up and responding appropriately to a child who makes or is affected by an allegation of child abuse.
+Responsible for: Who is responsible?
+Development of Strategies to embed an organisational culture of child safety including seeking feedback from staff, students and their families The Senior Management team Development of a child safety policy framework including child safe policy, child safety code of conduct, screening, supervision, training, and other human resources policies, procedures for responding to and reporting suspected child abuse, strategies to identify and reduce or remove risks of child abuse and strategies to promote child participation and empowerment.
+The Senior Management team

+Responsible for: Who is responsible?
+Designated Child protection officer to support all staff and students with this policy International Student Coordinator Ensuring the School Council Senior Management team and staff are appropriately screened and selected Business owner and Principal Coaching staff on risks and ensuring new and existing Senior Management Team members and staff are provided with regular professional development Principal, High School Coordinator and the International Student Coordinator Complete all required professional development including in respect to cultural safety and comply with the College Child safe policies and code of conduct Senior Management Team and all staff, visitors, volunteers and students Monitoring staff suitability for child connected work Principal, High School Coordinator and the International Student Coordinator Ensuring the College implements the child empowerment strategies Principal, High School Coordinator and the International Student Coordinator Promptly managing the school's response to an allegation or disclosure and ensuring that it is taken seriously.
+Primary: Principal Alternative: Other Senior Management Team members Encouraging students to speak up and responding appropriately to a child who makes or is affected by an allegation of child abuse.
 All staff.
 Reporting an incident All staff with support from the Designated Child protection officer Protect any child connected to alleged child abuse until the allegation is resolved.
-Primary: International Student Coordinator Alternative: Other EMT members Monitoring school compliance with this policy.
-Executive Management team including the Principal Make, secure and retain records All staff International Student Coordinator Reviewing this policy The Executive Management team
+Primary: International Student Coordinator Alternative: Other Senior Management Team members Monitoring school compliance with this policy.
+Make, secure and retain records School Council including the Principal All staff International Student Coordinator Endorsing and Reviewing this policy School Council